termilus/termilus.com/content/posts/aws-port-forward-setup-and-config.md

   * Inbound ports 22 and 443 from an authorized IP address
   * Inbound port 5439 from the public subnet into the private subnet
-  * And inbound traffic from the security group itself allowing internal VPC traffic

     ![VPC Security Group](../../static/images/uploads/vpcsecuritygroup.png)